dp28/dotfiles/README.md

 ## Development
 Recommended development is to use test-driven development and/or set the dotfiles_mode to 'test'.
+TDD is facilitated by observr, which will run the relevant specs whenever a file is changed - just run `observr spec/watch_specs.rb`.
 Test mode speeds development as all files are re-sourced before each command.

 Furthermore, if the functions being written prefix commands with `run` then dangerous/long-running commands can be included safely and quickly as `run` does